David-Manniche/TheMarket/readme.txt

     => 043675 - Admin >> pickup address >> Add >> slot timings >> there should be some space between radio button and text.
     => 044231 - Seller >> sales report page is not opening.
     => 044241 - Seller >> shipping profile >> edit any rate >> delete that rate >> that rate should not be opened at right side .
+    => 044236 - if admin cancel any order from buyer order page then status of that order is "payment confirmed " at buyer, seller and admin (seller order ).

 Enhancements:
     => Tax module upgrade